-In Azerbaijan, 20.8% of all over 15-year-olds are still smokers.
+In Azerbaijan, 24.0% of all over 15-year-olds are still smokers.

 7 percent of newborns are underweight.

-Medical suppliesThe medical care provided by doctors and hospitals in Azerbaijan is above average, but is not as good as the average within the EU.
-The country provides 4.7 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+Medical suppliesThe medical care provided by doctors and hospitals in Azerbaijan is above average and also exceeds the average achieved in the EU countries.
+The country provides 4.8 hospital beds per 1000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

-With about 34,300 physicians in Azerbaijan, there are about 3.45 doctors per 1000 inhabitants.
+With about 35,000 physicians in Azerbaijan, there are about 3.45 doctors per 1000 inhabitants.
 Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.

 Through medical care, the mortality rate of major known diseases can be reduced as far as possible.
-For example, only about 22 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.
+For example, only about 27 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.